-While we believe that demand for our products remains and our outlook has improved, the overall capital expenditure landscape within hospitals, surgi-centers and physician offices is still being impacted by the general level of uncertainty brought on by COVID-19.
-Until this stabilizes, we anticipate capital expenditures may continue to be deferred.
+While we believe that demand for our products remains and our outlook has improved, the overall capital expenditure landscape within hospitals, surgi-centers and physician offices is still being impacted by the general level of uncertainty brought on by COVID-19 and the spread of the Delta variant.
+Until this subsides, we anticipate capital expenditures may continue to be deferred.